chrisvrose/bda6-ecl-basics/data/README.md

 ## Disclaimer

-All these data neither belong to me or are modified by me.
+All these data neither belong to me nor have been modified by me.
 It is provided for academic learning; Please use at your own discretion.

 ## Spraying